Investing is always a good strategy and habit to develop in your life, especially if you do it in yourself.

 Who said travel has to be expensive?!

 There are actually tons of ways to travel with very little money – still not sacrificing fun.
-If you want to know more on this topic, here are some ideas.

 6. HAVE AN EMERGENCY FUND